Property Damage by Tenant In Illinois

 What Is Considered Normal Wear And Tear On A Rental Property In Illinois?

-This means that a property slowly loses its value over time because of normal wear and tear and old age.
+This means a property slowly loses its value over time because of normal wear and tear and old age.